 - Arts administrator

-From accompanying professional musicians, playing in jazz bands to conducting operas and musicals, I have had experiences here that have not only shaped me as a musician but as a human being as well.
+From accompanying professional musicians to playing in jazz bands and conducting operas and musicals, I have had experiences here that have not only shaped me as a musician but as a human being as well.

 In addition to UW-Eau Claire admission requirements, students enrolling as a music major or minor are required to successfully complete a departmental audition for instrument or voice prior to enrolling.
 Audition information and scheduling are available on the department website.